Sirinat National Park

 Many of the major hotel chains are represented nearby the Sirinat National Park and the beaches and forests are never really overcrowded.
 The best time to visit is from November to April bit for people who tend to visit national parks the objective often goes beyond beaches, moonlight parties and scuba diving so any time of year will do.

-For anyone who visits Thailand Sirinat National Park is a must, those who have been to Thailand and not done so invariably hear about it and return on purpose to explore this travellers paradise.
+For anyone who visits Phuket Sirinat National Park is a must, those who have been to Thailand and not done so invariably hear about it and return on purpose to explore this travellers paradise.